AdityaSamavedam/JavaWork/Basics/Polymorphism/README.md

-## Define a class Employee with a method calculateSalary().
-Create subclasses FullTimeEmployee and PartTimeEmployee, each implementing their own salary calculation.
-Write a main method that demonstrates polymorphism by calling calculateSalary() on an array of Employee references

 ## Method Overloading and Overriding Basics
 Write a program demonstrating method overloading in Java.
 Create a Calculator class with methods for addition that take different parameter types (e.g., int, double).

 Write a program that shows method overriding.
 Create a base class Animal with a makeSound method, and subclasses like Dog and Cat that override makeSound.

+## Polymorphism with arrays
+Define a class Employee with a method calculateSalary().
+Create subclasses FullTimeEmployee and PartTimeEmployee, each implementing their own salary calculation.
+Write a main method that demonstrates polymorphism by calling calculateSalary() on an array of Employee references

 ## Polymorphism in Collections
 Write a program that creates a list of Shape objects (e.g., Circle, Rectangle, and Triangle).
 Use a loop to iterate through the list and call the draw method for each shape.